abhishekrnjn/sample-moderator/README.md

  - `--api-url` should be a same domain with your handle name. if your handle is on server01, the api-url is also on the same domain like `https://federated-sns-server01.research.global.fujitsu.com/xrpc`.
   - `--channel` If the channel name is "test-channel.federated-sns-server01.research.global.fujitsu.com", specify the parameter like: `--channel test-channel`
  - `--prompt-file` Prompt files are in `sample-moderator/input/`

+Trouble shooting:

+If you encounter the following error, please check the related parameters:
+- ` TypeError: XrpcError.__init__() missing 1 required positional argument: 'message'`
+  - Please check whether `--token` is valid.
+The token expires in 24 hours, so refresh it if it expires.
+- ` UnauthorizedError:  Response(success=False, status_code=401, content=XrpcError(error='AuthenticationRequired', message='Invalid identifier or password') ...`
+  - Please check whether `--handle` and/or `--password` is correct.
+  - Please check whether the domain of `--api-url` is same as the domain of your handle name.

 You can also run this sample script with OpenAI using [sample.ipynb](https://colab.research.google.com/github/FujitsuResearch/sample-moderator/blob/main/sample.ipynb).